nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 The term *Middleware* refers to common functionality we want to run before or after a request hits its coordinator action handler.
 "Common" in this context describes behavior that is applicable to diverse endpoints.
 They **shouldn't** be used for purposes that don't directly interact with the request/response objects.

-After evaluating request authentication and authorization status, Suphle's request handlers will hand off control to the middleware stack attached to that route.
+After evaluating pre-middleware collectors attached to the active route patterns, Suphle's request handlers will hand off control to the middleware stack attached to that route.

 ## Middleware stack